 Mix 1 teaspoon of honey, half a teaspoon of yoghurt and 1/4 teaspoon of turmeric powder.
 Apply this on your face and let it stay on for about 1/2 an hour.

 Note : The longer you keep these masks on the more benefits you will get.
 Washing your face 5 minutes after applying a mask like normally suggested does nothing for your skin.
 I understand these masks are a bit inconvenient to use but on the bright side, they provide a lot of benefits to your skin.
 If you cannot use them every day let them stay on for at least an hour and use them just 3 times a week.

-If you are scared turmeric will stain your hands use a wide brush to apply the mask.
+Use a wide brush to apply the mask if you are scared the turmeric will stain your hands.
 In the event, it does stain your fingers just use lemon juice and a soft brush to get the stain out.
 If you feel your face is too yellow use a gentle sugar scrub to get the color out.